Defect thermodynamics of orthorhombic Ba$_2$In$_2$O$_5$: First-principles calculations on the role of oxygen dumbbell interstitials: Methodology

 \subsection{Oxygen chemical potential}

 Defect formation energies depend on the chemical potential of the reservoir.
 For oxygen, $\mu_{\ce{O}}$ varies with its partial pressure $p_{\ce{O2}}$ and can be expressed via the ideal gas law as

 Here, $k_B$ is the Boltzmann constant, $T$ the temperature, $\mu_{\ce{O}}$ the oxygen chemical potential, and $p^0$ the reference pressure.
-The computed energy of the $\ce{O2}$ molecule at 0 K $\mu_{\ce{O}}(\textrm{0 K}, p^0)$ serves as the reference.
+The energy calculated for the $\ce{O2}$ molecule at 0 K $\mu_{\ce{O}}(\textrm{0 K}, p^0)$ serves as the reference.
 The temperature dependence $\mu_{\ce{O}}(T,p^0)$ was calculated following Reuter and Scheffler's methodology \cite{reuterCompositionStructureStability2001}, using the thermochemical tables in \cite{stullJANAFThermochemicalTables1971}.
 This procedure enables a direct comparison between \textit{ab initio} and experimental results, since the oxygen chemical potential can be calculated from experimental temperature and partial pressure.
-Consequently, the defect concentration and the electron chemical potential as functions of the oxygen partial pressure are accessible within the same theoretical framework.
+Consequently, the defect concentration and the electron chemical potential as functions of the partial pressure of oxygen are accessible within the same theoretical framework.

-\section{RESULTS AND DISCUSSION}
+\section{Results and discussion}